 How To Move Raw Files From Lightroom To Photoshop

-Written by Steve Patterson.
-In this tutorial, we’ll learn how to easily move raw image files from Adobe Lightroom into Photoshop and how to return the edited version back to Lightroom when we’re done!
-Specifically, we’ll be looking at Lightroom CC and Photoshop CC and how to move an image seamlessly between them
+Learn how to easily move raw image files from Adobe Lightroom into Photoshop for further editing.
+Then how to return the edited version back to Lightroom when you’re done!
+Specifically, we’ll be looking at Lightroom CC and Photoshop CC and how to move an image seamlessly between them.

 Both Lightroom and Photoshop have their place in a good image editing workflow.
 Rather than competing with each other for the title of "World's Best Image Editor", each program has its own unique strengths that balance out the other's weaknesses.
 Lightroom's non-destructive nature and intuitive controls are great for making initial global edits to the image; that is, improvements to the photo as a whole.
 With Lightroom, we can easily fix the exposure and white balance, enhance contrast and color saturation, add some initial sharpening, and more.

 Yet for all its power, Lightroom is not a pixel editor.
 It works by storing instructions on how to improve and enhance the look of the image.
 What we see on the screen in Lightroom is nothing more than a preview of what the image would look like if we were to apply those instructions to the image.
 The benefit to this type of workflow is that it's entirely non-destructive; no matter what we do, the original photo remains safe and unharmed.
 The downside, though, is that there's only so much we can do non-destructively.
 At some point, we usually need to start making changes to the actual pixels in the image itself.